EXCLUSIVE for Wholesome Subscribers!

 - When in doubt, ask the question yourself in a new thread, and wait for a Moderator to respond… or let someone direct you to the answer in one of our official resources (like The Whole30 book).

-Major media outlets are giving Whole30 LOTS of time and attention right now, publishing articles on staying compliant, meal prep, recipes, and more.
+Major media outlets are giving Whole30 LOTS of time and attention right now, publishing articles on staying compatible, meal prep, recipes, and more.
 Sometimes, they get it right!
 Other times, I read them and wonder, “Did they even VISIT our website before writing this article?”

 It’s the same with bloggers, big and small.
 Just because you’re reading “Jenna’s Whole30 Journey blog” doesn’t guarantee Jenna actually did the program right.
 It’s nice to connect with other Whole30’ers on their journeys, but just because JENNA says pancakes are Whole30 doesn’t make them Whole30.